Kehrlann/spring-boot-multiproject/README.md

 ```

-## Building ONE project
+## Building only one project
 All projects can be built with `mvn package`, either from their own folder or from
-the root folder :
+the root folder.
+From the root folder, you run maven with the `-pl` flag, to select
+the projects you want to build.

 ```bash
     # From the root folder